The 32 Best Places To Eat & Drink In Santa Barbara guide image

 photo credit: Carter Hiyama (@carterhiyama)

 Calling Secret Bao a fast-casual spot that serves Chinese dishes is like calling Ferdinand Magellan a boating enthusiast.
-This downtown favorite isn’t just a lunchtime alternative to Sweetgreen: the shrimp-stuffed baos and katsu club sandwiches are a reason enough to make a quick stop before your beach trip or grab dinner during peak commute hours.
-From the hamachi poke bowl to chili noodles, Secret Bao has a dish for every appetite, and they all cost less than $20 or so.
+This downtown favorite isn't just a lunchtime alternative to Sweetgreen: the shrimp-stuffed baos and katsu curries are a reason enough to make a quick stop before your beach trip or grab dinner during peak commute hours.
+From the hamachi poke bowl to chili noodles, Secret Bao has a dish for every appetite, and they all hover around $20 or so.

-You can find great wine in many of Santa Barbara’s tasting rooms, but if all you want to drink is pet-nats, head to Satellite on Upper State Street.
+You can find great wine in many of Santa Barbara's tasting rooms, but if all you want to drink is pet-nats, head to Satellite on Upper State Street.
 Even if you know next to nothing about wine, this natural wine bar has a tightly curated wine list and a staff skilled at helping you find something exciting within any budget.
-Bottles line the walls behind the bar, and most of the glasses cost around $15.
-The huge sidewalk patio is where to snack on a panzanella salad or a cheese plate while watching the parade of adorable dogs strutting down the street like they own it.
+Bottles line the walls behind the bar, and most glasses cost around $15.
+The huge sidewalk patio is where to snack on roasted parsnips and a cheese plate while watching the parade of adorable dogs strutting down the street like they own it.

-Caruso's, located inside The Rosewood Miramar Beach hotel, meets all the criteria for a perfect sunset restaurant: it faces west (essential), the entire space is outdoors, and it sits on its own private beach.
-Plus, the white tablecloth-covered tables are spaced out so you won’t be elbow-to-elbow as you watch the sun melt below the horizon.
-As you might expect from a tasting menu Italian restaurant owned by LA billionaire power-broker Rick Caruso, the classic pastas and seafood dishes here are plated like they have their own stylists.
-The prix-fixe menu comes with four courses, including dessert, for $145 per person, and as a bonus, you just might be seated next to a Real Housewife of Beverly Hills dining with her actual friends off-camera.
-If you're looking for a place to get dressed up for a romantic dinner and don’t mind a splurge, Caruso's is it.
+Caruso's, located inside The Rosewood Miramar Beach hotel, meets all the criteria for a perfect sunset restaurant: it faces west (essential), it's outdoors, and it sits on a private beach.
+Plus, the white tablecloth-covered tables are spaced out so you won't be elbow-to-elbow as you watch the sun melt below the horizon.
+As you might expect from a tasting menu Italian restaurant owned by LA billionaire power-broker Rick Caruso, the classic pasta and seafood dishes here are plated like they have their own stylists.
+The prix-fixe menu comes with four courses, including dessert, for $165 per person, and as a bonus, you just might be seated next to a Real Housewife of Beverly Hills.
+If you're looking for a place to get dressed up for a romantic dinner (and splurge), Caruso's is it.

 This high-style modern Indian restaurant (by way of NYC) is located right on State Street in a neon-light-covered space that works for anything from date night to a group dinner to solo drinks at the bar.
 We’d make a trip just for the uni with biryani rice, but as long as you’re here, you should order the grilled lamb chops dusted with turmeric and cumin, the curry made with local halibut, and the tangy passionfruit lassi.

-The Lark is massive, modern restaurant in a former fish market that would fit in around DTLA's Arts District.
+The Lark is a massive, modern restaurant in a former fish market that would fit in around DTLA's Arts District.
 This is a place where fun comes in the form of endless rounds of West Coast oysters, giant ribeye steaks, and eavesdropping on young couples who still seem to be in the honeymoon phase.
-It's fancy without being too stuffy, but a dinner here will make you feel like a chic, sophisticated version of your former self.
+It's fancy without being too stuffy—a dinner here will make you feel like a chic, sophisticated version of your former self.

 Thanks to Julia Child proclaiming that this was her favorite restaurant in America, La Super-Rica is easily one of the most popular spots in Santa Barbara (if not the entire California coastline).
 But trust us, this order-at-the-window Mexican spot is worth the long lines.
 La Super-Rica's tacos, chicken suizas, and gorditas make this a must-visit for anyone in SB.
 We recommend ordering the Especial, a platter of roasted chile pasilla stuffed with cheese and topped with marinated pork, confidently and often.